rafid29mehda/IELTS-Study-Bot/Speaking/Part 1/README.md

   I think animals should not be kept in zoos unless it is for very specific reasons.
 Like to protect endangered species, provide education to the public, and support conservation efforts.
 I believe it’s better for animals to live freely in their natural habitats whenever possible, but responsible, well-managed zoos that prioritize animal welfare and conservation can have some benefits.

 - **Did you have a pet when you were a child?**
-  Yes, I had a hamster as a child, which I cared for daily.
-It was a fun experience that helped me learn about empathy and routine.
+  Unfortunately, I have never had a pet animal but I would love to have a dog as they are loyal and friendly.

 - **Would you like to have a pet in the future?**
   Definitely, I'd love to adopt a cat since they're independent and low-maintenance.
 It would be a nice addition to my home.

 - **Why do people have pets?**
-  People have pets for companionship, to reduce stress, and to teach children responsibility.
+  People have pets for companionship, to reduce feelings of loneliness nad stress.
 In busy urban lives, they provide emotional support.

 #### Art
 This topic includes painting, galleries, and creativity.